sgcoding2016/JavaFirstCode/README.md

 - `DataStorage.java` — A sample program for storing and managing simple data.
 - `WeatherReportingAgain.java` — Analyzes temperatures and sunshine over 5 days, calculates average temperature, and prints daily/weekly weather statistics.
+- `DeclaringAndUsingVars.java` — Simple beginner example of declaring and using variables.

 > **Note:** `HelloWorld.java` was part of an earlier branch (`main`) and is no longer included in the current `master` branch.